-He is a Fellow of the Singapore Institute of Arbitrators and a member of the Strata Titles Board of Singapore and the Singapore Institute of Directors.
+He is a member of the Strata Titles Board of Singapore and the Audit Committee of Singapore Sports Council.

-Mr Ter holds a Bachelor of Social Sciences (Hons) degree from the University of Singapore and Bachelor (Hons) and Master of Law degrees from the University of London.
+Mr Ter holds a Bachelor of Social Sciences (Hons) degree from the University of Singapore and Bachelor of Law and Master of Law degrees from the University of London.
 He is also a Barrister-at-Law, having been called to the English Bar at Lincoln's Inn and an Advocate & Solicitor of the Supreme Court of Singapore.